a good thing!

-Ping Identity has created a responsible disclosure program as one avenue for identifying and remediating vulnerabilities within our products.
-If you’re a security researcher and have discovered a security vulnerability in any of our solutions, we appreciate your help in disclosing it to us privately and giving us an opportunity to address it before publishing technical details.
-We will validate, respond and address vulnerabilities in support of our commitment to security and privacy.
+Ping Identity values the security researcher community greatly and appreciates those who help us improve the security of our corporate systems, products and services.
+If you’re a security researcher and have discovered a security vulnerability in any of our systems, products or services, we appreciate your help in disclosing it to us privately and giving us an opportunity to address it before publishing technical details.
+We will validate, respond to, and address vulnerabilities in support of our commitment to security and privacy.

 If you identify a verified security vulnerability in compliance with this responsible disclosure program, Ping Identity commits to:

 Ping’s corporate office in Denver and our key products are ISO/IEC 27001:2013 certified.
 ISO 27001 is the international standard outlining best practices for information security management systems.
 Compliance with these standards demonstrates our commitment to a repeatable, continuously improving, risk-based security program.
 The management system was inspected by Coalfire ISO, Inc., a certification body for management systems accredited through the ANSI-ASQ National Accreditation Board (ANAB).

 Established by the International Organization for Standardization (ISO), the standard requires the certification of an organization’s information security management controls for areas such as data security and business continuity.
 The certification extends to every level of an organization’s IT infrastructure stack, including asset management, access control, human resource security and application security.

 The in-scope products for the ISO certification include PingOne, PingID, PingFederate, PingDirectory, PingAccess, PingDataSync and PingDataGovernance.